 A minimum charge of 5p applies to carrier bags.

-What health and safety advice is available for walkers?
+What health and safety advice is available for walkers and outside activities?

 What is the international dialling code for the UK?